british-english-speaking

 The Yorkshire Accent

 This is the accent found in the Yorkshire area, in Northern England.
-One of its features is the use of the short “a” in words like “class” instead of the long “a” of the Southerners.
+One of its features is the use of the short A in words like “class” instead of the long A of the Southerners.
 If you want to check out a Yorkshire accent, “The Full Monty” is a great comedy to watch.
 It shows industrial communities in Sheffield in the ’80s.
 You can watch the trailer here.

 The Geordie Accent

 The Geordie accent is another very famous one from the North of England, in and around Newcastle.
 Because of its closeness to the Danish Peninsula, the Geordies have some words that sound like modern Danish.
-For example, bairn and barn are the words for a child in Geordie and Danish respectively (separately, in that order).
+For example, bairn and barn are the words for a child in Geordie and Danish respectively (in that order).
 If you’re in the South of England, you might hear how people struggle to understand the Geordies, just like in this clip from the famous comedy show “I’m Alan Partridge.”

-The Scottish English Accent
+The Scottish Accent

-This is the accent you’re most likely to hear when you travel around Scotland.
-One of the most noticeable patterns in Scottish English is the change of the “o” sound to “ae.”
-Another is the disappearing of the “t” sound at the end of words like “it” or “cannot.”
-If you want to check it out, listen to Ewan McGregor’s accent in the movie “Salmon Fishing in the Yemen” or just watch this interview with him and Emily Blunt about the movie.
+Another feature is the cutting off the T sound at the end of words like “it” or “cannot.”
+If you want to check it out, listen to Ewan McGregor’s accent in the movie “Salmon Fishing in the Yemen” or just watch this interview with him and Emily Blunt about the movie (and keep in mind that Ewan McGregor’s accent is a light one!)

 The Irish Accent